mne-tools/mne-python/CONTRIBUTING.rst

 changes to your fork (usually by `cloning`_ it to your personal computer, making the changes, and then `pushing`_ the local changes up to your fork), and finally creating a `pull request`_ to incorporate your changes back into the shared "upstream" version of the codebase.
-The documentation section ":ref:`dev-setup`" has more details on how best to configure your workflow for a smooth experience contributing to MNE-Python.
+This `contributing guide`_ has more details on how best to configure your workflow for a smooth experience contributing to MNE-Python.

 Users and contributors to MNE-Python are expected to follow our `code of conduct`_.